 Chart 5.
 (Source: DAODAS Division of Operations, Management Information and Research Section; Unduplicated Clients/Matched Clients).
-Note: FY09 data has not been finalized.
+Note: FY10 data has not been finalized.

-- Public Policy.
-Achievement: During the 2009 Legislative Session, DAODAS implemented recently legislated public policy on state statutes related to driving under the influence (DUI), the Ignition Interlock Program, and the Commercial Driver's License (CDL) Act.
-Particular to the department, treatment was mandated for all individuals convicted of DUI, regardless of their intent to be licensed to drive in the state.
-In addition, a person who violates certain parameters of the Ignition Interlock Program will also be mandated back into treatment.
+Public Policy.
+Achievement: During the 2009 Legislative Session, DAODAS implemented recently legislated public policy on state statutes related to driving under the influence (DUI), the Ignition Interlock Program (IIP), and the Commercial Driver's License (CDL) Act.
+Of particular relevance to DAODAS, treatment was mandated for all individuals convicted of DUI, regardless of their intent to be licensed to drive in South Carolina.
+In addition, a person who violates certain parameters of the Ignition Interlock Program will be mandated into treatment.
 Individuals with a CDL who test positive for alcohol or other drugs during a urine screen or who refuse a urine screen will have to attend a program of education or treatment by a department-approved Substance Abuse Provider.
-Action: Treatment is mandated for all DUI and DUAC (driving with an unlawful alcohol concentration) charges; administrative license revocations (ALRs) that result from driving under the influence; and failure to comply with the Ignition Interlock Program.
+DAODAS has seen an increase in DUI, IIP and CDL clients during FY10.
+Action: Treatment is mandated for all DUI and DUAC (driving with an unlawful alcohol concentration) offenders; administrative license revocations (ALRs) that result from DUI; and failure to comply with the IIP.
 Drivers with CDLs are required to attend quality treatment services.
-The department focuses on combating driving under the influence of alcohol or other drugs in South Carolina. - Collaboration.
-Achievement: County alcohol and drug abuse authorities have worked with inpatient mental health centers to strengthen continuity of care.
-Action: DAODAS operates a Medicaid utilization review pilot to ensure that clients leaving the inpatient Earle E. Morris Jr. Alcohol and Drug Addiction Treatment Center and the Keystone Substance Abuse Services (York County) detoxification program access outpatient services in a more timely manner.
-The goal is to ensure that appointments are made and that clients access outpatient care to strengthen recovery.
-During FY09, results showed a further decrease in mean days to access treatment, from
+DAODAS focuses on combating driving under the influence of alcohol or other drugs in South Carolina.